Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 6,000–15,000/night (~€521–1,304) | Location: Sköldungagatan 2, Lärkstaden

-Ett Hem (Swedish for “A Home”) is the most celebrated boutique hotel in Scandinavia and among the most celebrated in the world — 12 rooms in a converted 1910 Arts and Crafts townhouse in the quiet Lärkstaden residential neighborhood of Östermalm (25 minutes on foot from the city center, or 10 minutes by taxi).
+Ett Hem (Swedish for “A Home”) is the most celebrated boutique hotel in Scandinavia and among the best-known in the world — 12 rooms in a converted 1910 Arts and Crafts townhouse in the quiet Lärkstaden residential neighborhood of Östermalm (25 minutes on foot from the city center, or 10 minutes by taxi).
 The design (by Ilse Crawford, the London designer responsible for Soho House’s earliest aesthetic) is intentionally domestic — a kitchen where guests can cook, a library where they can read, a greenhouse where the herbs are grown for the restaurant, and rooms that feel genuinely lived-in rather than curated.

 The service philosophy: there are no locks on the doors between the communal spaces (the kitchen, the library, the drawing room, the greenhouse), and the 12 guests have the run of the house.
 The most distinctive hotel experience in Sweden.